-Kali-Ama-Enjoy the beauty of Nature while honing your orienteering & map reading skills on this self-guided challenging adventure in Nature. (hint: Sign-up for Lunch Around the Lake & the Dining Hall will pack you a sack lunch for your journey!)
+Kali-Ama-Enjoy the beauty of Nature while honing your orienteering & map reading skills on this self-guided challenging adventure in Nature.
+ALL groups must check-out in person at the Admin Office before embarking on the trail you blaze! (hint: Sign-up for Lunch Around the Lake & the Dining Hall will pack you a sack lunch for your journey.)